 Many investors are taking a fresh look at municipal bonds as a source of tax-advantaged income.
 The yields on municipals are free from federal and, in some cases, state and local income taxes.

 Residents of high-tax states have been driving demand for municipal bonds as they seek to reduce their tax bills.
 But municipals are a compelling fixed income investment for reasons beyond their tax benefits.
-Municipal bonds offer competitive yields and lower volatility than taxable bonds with similar credit ratings and maturities.
+Municipal bonds offer competitive yields and typically lower volatility than taxable bonds with similar credit ratings and maturities.

 Take a look at the chart below.
 This illustration shows the hypothetical tax equivalent yield necessary on a taxable bond for an individual in the 37% marginal federal tax bracket.